Originally posted April 22nd 2019, Updated April 25th 2021

 TL;DR: Vaccines work and save lives.

-More recently in the news, we have heard about measles cases in the USA being at the second highest level in 25 years and with that number expected to rise.
+In 2019 we have heard about measles cases in the USA being at the second highest level in 25 years and with that number expected to rise.
 This statistic may surprise you given that measles was declared to be eliminated (absence of continuous disease transmission for greater than 12 months) in the USA in 2000.
 So why are we seeing a resurgence of late?
 The answer is simply because certain individuals are not being vaccinated before coming into contact with someone with the disease (usually when travelling abroad).

 So why aren’t people getting vaccinated?
 A lot of this has to do with ignorance with respect to how vaccines work, although in some cases it is it is adherence to a belief system that is intractably resistant to fact and observation of reality.
 In light of the former, here’s a brief primer on vaccinations―there’s not much we can do for the latter, you see.